 Hammer with lentil shaped surface

 Narrow peening anvil.
-The economical variant or new Vianatura anvil are suitable for mounting in a peening bench (peening horse, trestle).
-Austrian anvil - suitable for attaching to a wooden log.
+The economical version or the new ViaNatura anvil are suitable for mounting to a peening bench (peening horse, trestle).
+Austrian anvil is suitable for attachment to a wooden log.

 Abrasive rubber block (optional, but recommended) - removes dirt and corrosion from the scythe, hammer and the anvil.
-The hammer blows are then much more visible.
+The hammer blows are then much better visible.

 Peening horse (optional - you can also use a log, but it is not as convenient)